francesmx/CV/README.md

 ## Nice things people have said:
 "Frances is an **absolute joy to work with**.
 Not only are her **UX/design skills & consultative abilities top-class**, she's an **inspiring and natural leader** who motivates and nurtures the team in what seems like an effortless manner."
-Josie Downey.
-Information Architect at HeathWallace.
+Josie Downey, Information Architect at HeathWallace.

 "Frances is the **most accomplished UX professional** I've had the pleasure of working with."
 Michael Davey, Director of UX & Strategy at HeathWallace

 "Frances is an **incredibly friendly, talented and conscientious** person to work with.
 Always happy to take time and listen, she is **enthusiastic, has great attention to detail, without losing sight of the big picture, and works damned hard**, too. "
-Rob Mansfield.
-Digital Content Editor at Time Inc UK.
+Rob Mansfield, Digital Content Editor at Time Inc UK.

 "She has played a **fundamental role in promoting and implementing Agile working practices** across our Central Development function.
 This has lead to increased productivity, output and overall levels of satisfaction."
 Tara Hamilton-Whitaker, Director of Programmes at Time Inc UK.